What matters to you, matters to us.

 Below are advance directive forms and resources to help you take the first step to prepare a care plan which helps provide guidance when you are unable to properly communicate your wishes.
 Please write your full name and birthdate on all the forms prior to sending to the Health Information Services department.

-- Durable Power of Attorney for Health Care (DPOA) — The Durable Power of Attorney for Health Care form gives the person you designate the power to make most health care decisions for you.
+- Honoring Choices Pacific Northwest - Durable Power of Attorney for Health Care and Advance Care Planning — The Durable Power of Attorney for Health Care and Advance Care Planning form gives the person you designate the power to make the best health care decisions for you.